Back

 Under data protection regulations, organisations are legally bound to demonstrate that they have taken all the necessary steps to protect personal data.
 If this data security is compromised, whether it’s intentional or not, individuals can seek legal action to claim compensation.

-As the frequency and severity of breaches continue to rise, we can expect to see more of these group cases being brought to court.
+As the frequency and severity of data breaches continue to rise, we anticipate more of these group cases tied to the consequences of data breach being brought to court.

 If a data breach has resulted in the loss of sensitive personal data, the consequences can be devastating.
 Personal data is any information that can be used to directly or indirectly identify an individual.
 This includes everything from, name, passwords, IP address and credentials.
 It also includes sensitive personal data such as biometric data or genetic data which could be processed to identify an individual.